flutter-it/docs/docs/documentation/watch_it/watching_widgets.md

 **Pattern:** Local state (`_showCompleted`) for UI-only preferences, reactive state (`todos`) from manager, and checkboxes call back into the manager to update data.

+> **💡 Important:** With watch_it, you'll **rarely need StatefulWidget anymore**.
+Most state belongs in your managers and is accessed reactively.
+Only use StatefulWidget for truly local UI state like animations, text controllers, or temporary UI preferences that don't need to be shared.

 ## Alternative: Using Mixins

 If you have **existing widgets** you don't want to change, use mixins instead: